Offline PKI using 3 YubiKeys and an ARM single board computer

 Then, generate the root CA and create as many copies as you want:

-$ offline-pki certificate root Management key for Root X: Plug YubiKey "Root X"...
+$ offline-pki certificate root --permitted example.com Management key for Root X: Plug YubiKey "Root X"...
 INFO[pki-yubikey] 0: Yubico YubiKey CCID 00 00 INFO[pki-yubikey] SN: 23854514 INFO[yubikit.piv] Data written to object slot 0x5fc10a INFO[yubikit.piv] Certificate written to slot 9C (SIGNATURE), compression=True INFO[yubikit.piv] Private key imported in slot 9C (SIGNATURE) of type ECCP384 Copy root certificate to another YubiKey? [y/N]: y Plug YubiKey "Root X"...
 INFO[pki-yubikey] 0: Yubico YubiKey CCID 00 00 INFO[pki-yubikey] SN: 23854514 INFO[yubikit.piv] Data written to object slot 0x5fc10a INFO[yubikit.piv] Certificate written to slot 9C (SIGNATURE), compression=True INFO[yubikit.piv] Private key imported in slot 9C (SIGNATURE) of type ECCP384 Copy root certificate to another YubiKey? [y/N]: n

 You can inspect the result: